tobiweisss/LeBotTel/README.md

 - 0.3.1: Adapting package structure
 - 0.4.0: Add `send_gif` method
 - 0.4.1: Switch to pyproject.toml for build
+- 0.4.2: Use ruff for linting in CI-pipeline

 ## Authors
 - Antonio Vidos